Whether you’ve lost your V5C or can’t find your insurance documents, there’s no need to panic.

 Alternatively, you can request a replacement from any MOT centre – it doesn’t have to be the same centre where you got your MOT done.

 But many MOT centres charge a £10 fee to do this, or they may charge you half the cost of the MOT.

 You could get a hefty fine when driving with an expired MOT.
 But so long as your MOT is still valid, you’re allowed to drive as you wait for the replacement paperwork to arrive.

 How to replace your car insurance policy documents

-Otherwise, you could contact your insurer to request a replacement document, though insurers might charge an administration fee to do it this way.
+Otherwise, you can contact your insurer to request a replacement document - this is often a Certificate of Motor Insurance.
+But some insurers might charge an administration fee to do it this way.

 Compare car insurance quotes

 How to replace your passport

 Whether your passport was lost, stolen or damaged, you must apply to the passport office for a replacement.

 The passport office also says you must replace your passport if it has ‘more than reasonable wear and tear’ as you risk being turned away at border checkpoints.